BSantos04/PHYNeXFASTA/README.md

 ## Other flags
 `--outname:` Specifies the output filename.
 If not specified, the script will use the same filename as the input file by default.

-`--outgroup:` A useful option when converting to the NeXus format.
+`--outgroup:` An useful option when converting to the NeXus format.
 Since the script also creates a MrBayes block with some default features, you can also specify the outgroup species in it using that flag.

-### A more detailed example
+### More detailed example
 `python3 PHYNeXFASTA.py --infile example.fasta --format nex --outname test --outgroup Podarcis`

 # License